zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/adwc-credential.png  " ")

 6. Create another credential for the ADW database.
-For the **Username - ADMIN**, create a **Password**.
+For the **Username - ADMIN**, provide the autonomous database instance **Password - WELcome__1234**.
 This is your database ADMIN userid and password.
 This will be used in the following steps.

     ````
     <copy>